xinwei666/MMGenerativeIR/README.md

 ## Preparation
 ### Raw data and model weights
-For the raw OKVQA-GS112K dataset, including the corpus, train, and dev-test files, please refer to the [official repo]((https://arxiv.org/abs/2109.04014)) of VRR.
-Or you can directly use the data and indices that we have already processed for you.
+For the raw OKVQA-GS112K dataset, which includes the corpus, train, and dev-test files, please refer to the [official repo]((https://arxiv.org/abs/2109.04014)) of VRR.
+Or you can directly use the data that we have already saved in the './dataset' directory.

 For the weights of LLaMA, or unofficial HuggingFace repo [LLaMA-7B](https://huggingface.co/nyanko7/LLaMA-7B/tree/main) and [LLaMA-13B](https://huggingface.co/TheBloke/llama-13b).

 ### Region features